-Guide to using these standards

-The standards are listed in the column on the left, with a white background for GB Organic Regulation standards and a blue background for Soil Association higher standards.
+Guide to using these standards The standards are listed in the column on the left.
 Where necessary, guidance is provided in the column on the right, with a grey background to differentiate it from the standard.
+Each standard is referenced with the relevant article/s of the GB Organic Regulation.